RakshayGO/ToDo/README.md

 # ToDo
-A simple responsive todo website
+A simple responsive todo website equipped with search function